huangnit1024-crypto/Huang-Niting-IT-Product-Manager-assessment-answer/README.md

 •	Receiving order confirmations and tracking the status of their shipment until delivery.

 Role B: Operations Staff
-An internal business user responsible for the day-to-day maintenance of the product catalog and the physical fulfilment of customer orders.
+An internal business user responsible for the day-to-day activities of the product catalog and the physical fulfilment of customer orders.
 Core Scenarios:
 •	Creating new product listings, uploading images, and adjusting prices or descriptions.
 •	Updating stock levels to prevent overselling.
-•	Viewing new paid orders, preparing the physical package, and updating the status to Shipped with tracking info.
+•	Viewing new paid orders, preparing the physical package, and updating the status to Shipped with tracking information.

 Role C: Platform Admin
 An internal business user who controls user permissions and settings to keep the platform secure.